madalinaradu1/Research-Marketplace/README.md

 - University of Michigan's UROP program for inspiration
 - AWS Amplify team for the development tools
-- Grand Canyon University for supporting undergraduate research
+- Grand Canyon University for supporting undergraduate research// Force deployment